The Chronology of Revelation

 Babylon the Great

 Much speculation has been made over the centuries, beginning with the earliest interpretations of the Book of Revelation, about the identity of “Babylon the Great” and the “Mother of Prostitutes” (Revelation 17:5).
 Some candidates, among many, have been Rome, the Vatican, the Church, New York City, the United States, the United Nations, and even Hitler’s Third Reich.
-Although volumes of interesting evidence can be found which attempt to support these Babylon the Great candidates, I tend to believe that other alternatives are more biblical and may be more plausible.
+I agree with none of these choices, specifically, although some of them very well may have intimate associations and connections with the end-time “Harlot of Babylon.”

 cities of the world